Sept. 17 Tashkent • train to Samarkand (drive day trip to Urgut)

 My guide, Abdu, and I stopped at a bench to talk about the history and saw an elderly lady descending the steep stairway.
 He commented that because of her head scarf she was from the south of Uzbekistan.
 Soon she sat on a bench opposite from us and I asked Abdu to inquire if she was from Samarkand.
 We soon met a feisty 80-year-old woman who had come with her two sons, their wives and children from a village next to the Afghanistan border for a pilgrimage to Shah-i-Zindi.
 They asked where was I from… and were quite surprised with my answer.
 Everyone with smart phone in hand, taking pictures was the first task and then with smiles and congratulations on our delight to have met.
 The chance encounter ended in Abdu getting his ears pulled by the grandmother for which he said was a blessing from her area.
 Poor Abdu had red, sore ears the rest of the day!

-Then we took a little detour to visit Lena Latik, a Ukrainian textile artist who opened the Happy Bird Art Gallery in 2005 in a portion of an old caravanserai.
+Then we took a little detour to visit Lena Ladik, a textile artist who opened the Happy Bird Art Gallery in 2005 in a portion of an old caravanserai.
 Her gallery is filled with original handmade Uzbek clothing, textiles, ceramics, and artwork, it is a combination of upscale shop, museum, and antique store.
 The director, Lena Ladik, is committed to supporting traditional Uzbek arts and handicrafts that incorporate natural materials, fair trade, and eclectic tastes.
 Lena made Turkish coffee and we sat around a small table getting to know one another.
 She showed me a Russian-language edition of Vogue Magazine that recently wrote about her work and the caravanserai.
 Then our conversation veered off to quite another subject.
 Lena showed me a picture of her mother and father.
 It was taken right after WWII, he was in a Soviet uniform and her mother had a 1940s waves and curl hairstyle.
 Both, in early 20s, they were smiling sweetly.
 On the other side of the world, I have a picture of my mother and father, in the same pose taken right after WWII.
 My father in a US uniform; my mother with a 1940s hairstyle; they had just gotten married and they, too, smiled sweetly.
 Lena and I, close in age, marvelled how our parents and our lives were lived on opposite sides of the world in vastly different situation yet we both retained photographs taken probably in the same year of our parents and here in Samarkand, our paths cross.
 (Happy Bird Art Gallery and Craft’s Center.
 Facebook: gallery bird.
 Leg_igp@list.ru/ tel: +998937204215.
 Trip Advisor)

 Before leaving Samarkand, we met with a block print master.
 It was another serendipitous meeting that started in the town of Margilian and continued to Bukhara.
 I met Vladimir Akhatbekov, a Russian Uzbek, at the Atlas Birham Festival put on by UNESCO in Margilian.
 His workshop was closed but he unlocked the door to show us his work.
 The meeting led to another chance meeting in Samarkand.
 Vladimir recognised me at the caravanserai that I met Lena and invited us to his workshops and he spent many hours explaining his trade.
 To honour his craft, once back in Cairo, I will write a separate post.
 (Meeting Vladimir prepared me to appreciate the Sufi complex of Muslim orders, the Naqshbandi.
 (Naqshbandi is the name of his father meaning block printer).